senecajs/seneca-amqp-transport/README.md

 # ...
 ```

-> If you don't export the env variable `AMQP_UR`L the default value of `amqp://localhost` will be used.
+> If you don't export the env variable `AMQP_URL` the default value of `amqp://localhost` will be used.

 ## TODO
 - Tests